 In October 2012, Raddatz moderated the only Vice Presidential debate between Congressman Paul Ryan and Vice President Joe Biden, which covered both domestic and foreign topics.
 Post-debate Raddatz received an outpouring of praise for asking pointed questions on a range of issues while asserting control over the conversation.
 She received the Walter Cronkite Award for excellence in political journalism with a special commendation for debate moderation.
 During the 2016 election season Raddatz co-moderated the Democratic and Republican primary presidential debates on ABC, for which she once again received praise for her moderating skills.

-Raddatz is the author of The Long Road Home—a Story of War and Family, a highly acclaimed book was released in March of 2007 that made both the New York Times and Washington Post bestseller lists.
+Raddatz is the author of “The Long Road Home—a Story of War and Family,” a highly acclaimed book about a battle in Iraq that made both The New York Times and The Washington Post bestseller lists.
 The Washington Post described the book as "a masterpiece of literary non-fiction that rivals any war-related classic that has preceded it."
-Raddatz is also a frequent guest on PBS's "Washington Week" and "Charlie Rose."

 Raddatz is the mother of a daughter and a son.
 She is also on the board of the Bob Woodruff Foundation that supports wounded veterans and their families.